SausageMuffins/Deeper-Learning-With-Pytorch/mlp/readme.md

 ## Overview

-The MLP is a class of feedforward artificial neural network (ANN).
+The MLP is a class of feedforward artificial neural network.
 It consists of at least three layers of nodes: an input layer, a hidden layer, and an output layer.
 Each node, except for the input nodes, is a neuron that uses a nonlinear activation function.

 The MLP is one of the "entry-level" introduction to deep learning where one is introduced to the idea of a neural network.